 Why You Should be Concerned About Security

 Outdated devices provide a nest for hackers to thrive.
 Compromised apparatus enable them to gain full control.
 Once the device has been compromised hackers will be able to read your SMS messages, access, send and receive emails on your behalf from your device among other things.
-Hackers can activate your device’s camera and microphone thus enabling them to view or listen in on conversations taking place while in use or at that location.
+Hackers can activate your device’s camera and microphone thus enabling them to view or listen in on conversations/sessions taking place while in use or at that location.
 Stored financial information can be obtained and used for malicious purposes.
 It is therefore critical to maintain a secure and up-to-date device.
 Do Not Compromise!

 What to Look For